open-wc/open-wc/docs/blog/testing-workflow-for-web-components/index.md

 });
 ```

-uh oh :scream: we wanted to improve coverage but now we need fix an actual bug first :disappointed:
+uh oh 😱 we wanted to improve coverage but now we need fix an actual bug first 😞

 ```
 FAILED TESTS:
   a11y input